TRAVEL TO IRELAND

 Gay & Lesbian

 Ireland is a much more gay-friendly place to visit that it was a generation ago and the State’s laws on homosexuality are now among the most liberal in Europe.
 Gay and lesbian couples are a visible presence in many of the major urban centres such as Dublin, Galway and Cork.
 Dublin in particular, has a healthy gay scene with a wide choice of gay and gay-friendly bars and nightclubs to choose from.
 One of the highlights of the gay scene calendar is the Gay Pride Dublin festival and Dublin Pride Parade, which takes place on the last weekend of June.
-Lat year, over 5,000 people turned out for the parade.
+Last year, tens of thousands people turned out for the parade.

 Recent changes to the constitution mean that gay and lesbian couples can now marry and enter into civil law partnerships, which is another positive step forward.
 It is important to note, however, that there are still huge differences in attitudes between urban and rural Ireland and homophobia still exists.
 The good news is that attitudes are changing even in rural areas and that gay and lesbian social networks and clubs are now becoming established.